 Create a Vuser Script in IntelliJ IDEA

-- For details on supported IntelliJ IDEA and JDK versions, see the System Requirements.
+- For details on supported IntelliJ IDEA and JDK versions, see the System and protocol requirements.

-Opening a project in IntelliJ IDEA that was not created with the LoadRunner plugin for IntelliJ, is not supported.
-(The project will not be recognized as a LoadRunner Java script.)
+Opening a project in IntelliJ IDEA that was not created with the LoadRunner Professional plugin for IntelliJ, is not supported.
+(The project will not be recognized as a LoadRunner Professional Java script.)

 Prerequisite - install JDK

 Make sure you have a supported JDK version installed on the machine.

 - Go to java.com to check your version, and if necessary download the required version.

 - Open IntelliJ IDEA and select File > Project Structure.

 In the Project SDK area, make sure the appropriate JDK version is selected from the dropdown list.